TaylorWJones/CORAAL-Aligner/README.md

 For this particular example, in one token the last pronunciation is what was actually said --- but CORAAL1 will 'find' an R and a T, and will assign F as TH.
 CORAAL2 should  correctly categorize the consonants here too.

-The code used to make the new pronouncing dictionary will be shared as AAL.py
+The code used to make the new pronouncing dictionary will be shared as an iPython notebook, allowing anyone to write their own script to modify the pronouncing dictionary used.

 The dictionary is shared as AAL.dict.